darahye/darahye.github.io/index.md

 ## About Me

 I am a Ph.D. candidate at Purdue University.
-I am interested in Cryptography; with special emphasis on Information-theoretic Cryptography and leaakge resilient secret sharing.
+I am interested in Cryptography; with special emphasis on Information-theoretic Cryptography and leakge resilient secret sharing.
 I am extremely fortunate to be advised by Professor <a href="https://www.cs.purdue.edu/homes/hmaji/">Hemanta Maji</a>.
 I received my B.S. in Computer Science, Mathematics and Statistics from Purdue University.

 <!-- ## Research Interests -->